osg-htc/user-documentation/documentation/support_and_training/training/osgusertraining.md

 <br>
 <b>Prerequisites/Audience</b>
 <br>
-There are no prerequisites for this workshop.
+There are no prerequisites for this webinar.
 <br>
 <br>
 <b>Available Materials</b>